My Almond Parmesan Crusted Chicken Tenders make the perfect quick fix snack or light dinner recipe! The kids and adults love them!

 This recipe is gluten free too!

+You can use chicken breast and even chicken thighs with this recipe.
+Adjust your cooking time accordingly.
 Coat both sides of the chicken tenders in the almond coating.

 A nice and light coating does the trick.